tjhowse/ausgridbot/README.md

 # AusGridBot

 This is a bot that reads electricity pricing information from AEMO's API and posts interesting things to Mastodon.
+Currently it only posts updates to the pricing in Queensland, but it could be expanded to other states if there's interest.

 ## Hosting